Effect of a High-Power Interferer on ADC Performance

 Ideal multiuser communication systems, that use orthogonal frequency division multiplexed (OFDM) signals and forward error correction (FEC), are essentially immune to high-power narrowband interference because the narrowband interference affects only one or two subcarriers.
 For in-band interference, FEC can recover the bit errors caused by these jammed subcarriers.
 For out-of-band interferers, bandpass filtering can remove the adjacent channel interference in these ideal multiuser systems.

-In practical systems, the signals received at the antenna are digitized using an ADC.
+In practical systems, an ADC digitizes signals received at the antenna.
 Since the ADC has a fixed full-scale voltage , the input signal is first scaled to the , range.
 If the ADC has N bits of resolution, then the maximum quantization error is given by .
 In a system with sufficient bits of resolution (for example N=16) and no interfering signal, this quantization error is negligible as compared to other noise sources in the system and can be ignored.

 In the presence of a high-power interferer, the automatic gain controller (AGC) scales the whole signal to fit in the full-scale range of the ADC.
 The scaling effectively reduces the number of bits used to represent the desired signal.
 Since the quantization error does not change, the effective signal to noise ratio decreases.
 Depending on the power of the interfering signal and the number of ADC bits, the system performance can be adversely affected.